 2. Creating a Picture Format (Character Display)

 A character string might be displayed for certain values while displaying numbers for the other values.
 A format like this can be used:

-To make a picture format round as an alternative of truncating, we merely add the ROUND option:
+To make a picture format round as an alternative to truncating, we merely add the

 With a picture format, character strings will be displayed after the digits as is shown in the above example.